unodocs/unoserver/README.md

 docker run --rm -p 3000:3000 unoserver:dev
 ```

-Optionally you could include all the google fonts (1GB worth of files) into your container
+Optionally you could also include all the google fonts into your container (this increases the image considerably).

 ```sh
 docker build --build-arg NODE_ENV=production --build-arg GOOGLE_FONTS=1 --tag unoserver:dev .